Ms. Karina Lester

 Aboriginal Language Worker

 Clayton is an Adnyamathanha man from Port Augusta, who has worked with young Aboriginal people in a number of roles for over a decade.
 Clayton is passionate about history from Aboriginal and Torres Strait Islander perspectives, and the embedding of these perspectives in all years of education (Primary through to tertiary).
-Clayton is currently in the final year of a Bachelor of Education Degree (Secondary; Aboriginal Studies) from the University of Sydney), and has a keen interest in bilingual and language immersion education as a means of increasing Indigenous student attendance and retention in all levels of schooling, as well as increasing speakers of endangered languages.
+Clayton has a Bachelor of Education Degree (Secondary; Aboriginal Studies) from the University of Sydney, and has a keen interest in bilingual and language immersion education as a means of increasing Indigenous student attendance and retention in all levels of schooling, as well as increasing speakers of endangered languages.

 Celeste holds a BA in Linguistics from the University of Adelaide.
 Celeste works closely with several communities across the state, developing and implementing language revitalisation and documentation projects.